DEAR 2021 WAREDACA CLASSIC 3 DAY competitor,

 - Pre Arrival Stable office and communications done electronically via Cindy [email protected]

-- Veterinarian and rider only to meet to during in-barns unless another individual is needed to trot the horse for examination or rider is a junior.
+- Veterinarian and rider only to meet to during in-barns unless another individual is needed to trot the horse for examination.

 - Only GJ, Vet, Announcer and Photographer along with rider plus horse; TD can supervise distancing and flow